 Agro-well based agriculture is on the rise in the dry zones of Sri Lanka, thus increasing their vulnerability to mismanaged groundwater resources.
-The Performance-Based Management approaches related to agricultural water management that are being developed in this activity can be extended to other agricultural areas in these zones.
-It can thus minimize the environmental risks to the groundwater dependent farmers in the dry zones of the country.
+This PDA was created to design and test performance-based management of groundwater use in irrigation, as well as support development of farm-level water management strategies to minimize surface water irrigation demand for dry zone agricultural practices.
+This will help minimize the environmental risks faced by groundwater dependent farmers in the country’s dry zones.

 |Project site||Sri Lanka|

 |Approval date||June 2016|

 |Partner||International Water Management Institute|